All Episodes

 All right.

-And as his justification, besides the fact that he thinks they're easy to game, uh, he says the reason that he can do an executive order and make the states change how they're doing it when the states are in charge of how they do the elections.
+And as his justification, besides the fact that he thinks they're easy to game, he says the reason that he can do an executive order and make the states change how they're doing it when the states are in charge of how they do the elections.

 But whatever it is, the current situation is that the states are called agents for the federal government when it comes to the election.

-Uh, not because I suggested it, but you know, it was more like the obvious place to go.
+So I believe he's going to do the technique that I suggested, not because I suggested it, but it was more like the obvious place to go.

-So the states can in fact do the election any way they want, because they have that right.
+So the states can, in fact, do the election any way they want, because they have that right.

 Anyway, it's worth a shot.

-Um, but she took it to the Georgia Supreme Court to get her back on the case so she could go chasing after Trump again.
+But she took it to the Georgia Supreme Court to get her back on the case so she could go chasing after Trump again.

 And the Georgia Supreme Court said, nope, you are done.

-There's nowhere else to appeal, and you're off the case.
+There's nowhere else to appeal.

-So, according to Jeff Clark, who seemed more than a little bit happy about it, and he should be.
+So according to Jeff Clark, who seems more than a little bit happy about it, and he should be, that bit of lawfare will be pushed back.

 All right.

-Um, I don't know, maybe it happened already.
+Maybe it happened already.

 You can tell me.